vinicius-arcanjo/commitlint-config/README.md

 ## Install

-You can install it with npm or Yarn.
+You can install it with npm, yarn or pnpm.

 ```sh
 # npm